Drifting by the Leeds & Liverpool

 My work celebrates the diversity of meanings and experience found in the everyday condition, along the waterway’s journey through marginal and affluent space.
 A strength of photography is that despite photographs being heavily mediated, through their indexicality they offer the experience of looking intensely at the subjects represented.
 Something often missed when walking distracted through the landscape.
 The project shares a psychogeographic drift, an experience of reality that is not glossed over with images of the bucolic, white washing the landscape in readiness for leisure and tourism.
 There are no people in my images, only their traces.
 These marks are joined to the living and the long-gone through an actor-voiced narrative, sound recordings and samples from oral histories.

-I am looking for stories shared by the community along the canal to shape my upcoming exhibition, including extracts from some of the stories in the show.
-If you think you can help and would like to know more, please follow this link to my website where you'll also see some of the stories shared so far: www.fitzgibbonphotography.com/share-canal-stories.
-Alternatively, you can contact me immediately through the social media and email links above, WhatsApp or Messenger (where you can record a message if more convenient than writing).
+Andrew is looking for stories shared by the community along the canal to shape and be included in a future exhibition.
+If you think you can help and would like to know more, please follow this link where you'll also see some of the stories shared so far: www.fitzgibbonphotography.com/share-canal-stories.
+Alternatively, you can make contact through the social media and email links above.